 Three paths depending on where you are.
 All lead to the same place: AI as an operating layer, not a toy.

 Two weeks.
-I map your operation, identify the highest-leverage AI redesign, and hand you the playbook.
+I map your operation, identify your real level, name your costliest mismatch, and hand you the playbook.

 $5,000